bminer/node-twilio-api/README.md

 	include: any digit (0-9), '#', '*' and 'w' (to insert a half second pause).
 - ifMachine - Tell Twilio to try and determine if a machine (like voicemail) or a human has answered the call.
 Possible values are 'Continue', 'Hangup', and null (the default).
+	Answering machine detection is an experimental feature, and support is limited.
+The downside of trying to detect a machine is that Twilio needs to listen to the first few seconds of audio after connecting a call.
+This usually results in a few seconds of delay before Twilio begins processing TwiML.
+If your application does not care about the human vs. machine distinction, then omit the 'ifMachine' option, and Twilio will perform no such analysis.
 - timeout - The integer number of seconds that Twilio should allow the phone to ring before assuming there is no answer.
 Default is 60 seconds, the maximum is 999 seconds.